4 Stages to Use Voice of Customer Data to Improve the Customer Journey

 Stage 3: Translate insights into journey changes

-The translation works best when the VoC platform integrates with the journey orchestration tools your team actually uses.
-If the feedback platform can create a ticket in Linear or Jira with the customer evidence attached, or trigger a lifecycle campaign change in your marketing automation tool, the cycle time from insight to journey change compresses dramatically.
+This is where most VoC programs stall.
+Detecting that activation friction is high doesn't ship a fix — someone has to translate the insight into a specific change: a tweaked email, a new in-app prompt, a redesigned onboarding step, a different segmentation rule.
+Translation works best when the VoC platform integrates with the journey tools your team actually uses.
+If the platform can open a Linear or Jira ticket with the customer evidence attached, or trigger a lifecycle-campaign change in your marketing automation, the cycle time from insight to change compresses dramatically.
+Workflow integrations and close the loop workflows are built for exactly this handoff — pushing the detected pattern into the tool where the journey owner already works.

 Stage 4: Measure journey changes in subsequent VoC data